Learn Act Share

 - The larger the amount of plant-based foods in our diet brings the greatest diversity to our microbiome.
 Make a special effort to diversify what you eat regularly.

 - Sugar accelerates a negative growth effect in your gut.
-Your most concentrated efforts toward establishing a healthier microbiome are to reduce your sugar intake as quickly as possible.
+Your most concentrated efforts toward establishing a healthier microbiome is to reduce your sugar intake as quickly as possible.

-- High sugar foods can disrupt your microbiome and lead to disease-producing organisms growing out of control.
+- High sugar foods can disrupt your microbiome and lead to disease-producing organisms to grow out of control.
 Candida overgrowth is a result of high sugar diets.
 Symptoms may include tiredness, fatigue, digestive issues, sinus infections, joint pain, and other serious complications.

 - Learn to think of food as medicine.
 If you can make this mental shift, it can help you in your efforts to regulate what you eat.